 What skills are required to become a penetration tester?

 Just like with other fields of cybersecurity, penetration testing requires a specific skill set.
-Based on the duties that a penetration tester will carry out you can expect to need the following core skills in this line of work:
+Based on the duties that a penetration tester will carry out you can expect to need the following core skills:

 - Knowledge of vulnerabilities outside of tool suites.
 This means being able to detect vulnerabilities without relying on tools such as Metasploit.
 As a penetration tester, you don’t want to be helpless if you can’t use a certain tool.
 The best penetration testers don’t just copy what vulnerability scanners say.